pavel-burakov-engineer/pavel-burakov-engineer.github.io/index.md

 Designing of some details, assemblings.
 3D modeling, drawings, author control of the producing and assembling process.
 #### Cabin climate control system:
 Concepting, suitable automotive components searching, designing of details and assemblings.
 3D modeling, drawings, author control of the producing process.
-Assembled completely by my own hands.
+Assembled and installed completely by my own hands.
 ### Main software:
 Solidworks, MS Office, Hand tools